ExaScience/Severo.jl/docs/src/pbmc.md

 ### Scaling

-Prior to dimensional reduction techniques like PCA, it's a good idea to `scale` the data.
+Prior to dimensional reduction techniques like PCA, it's a good idea to `scale_features` the data.
 Scaling performs two basic operations:

 - Shifts the expression of each gene, so that the mean expression across cells is 0
 - Scales the expression of each gene, so that the standard deviation across cells is 1.
 This step gives equal weight in downstream analyses, so that highly-expressed genes do not dominate